lucasjoliveau/doc/es/developer/tutorials/website.md

 Although it does absolutely nothing we can install it:

-  * start the Odoo server
+  * start the Konvergo ERP server

         $ ./odoo-bin --addons-path addons,my-modules